eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * List courses that could leverage lessons we learned to align with students' needs, efficiency, and departmental/curricular norms.
 * Gather quotes from workers (AL, BJ, IS) then place them in corresponding course pages, or in project evaluation pages.
 (Project eval pages may need consolidating.
 * Convert “Project evaluation” into “lessons learned”?
 Or add a lessons learned page?
+* List candidates for OER, especially via SERC.
+Note they review but it takes time.

 ## Specific courses